aldifajr/thrivecart-architech-labs-code-test/README.md

 Orders are stored in a generated file inside ./data/basket.json

 I skip PHPUnit and Docker, but I can provide it later.
 I hope the other additional features can cover it up.

+I also receive some warnings from PHPStan, I think because one of my namespace is not registered in composer.json but this does not affect the app's functionalities

 ## System-Requirements